Pentangle (band): Continued interest in the original band

 The new incarnations and personnel changes took the band in various musical directions, but interest in the original Pentangle line-up continued and at least nineteen compilation albums were released between 1972 and 2016, such as The Time Has Come 1967 – 1973, a 4-CD collection of rarities, outtakes and live performances issued in 2007, with liner notes written by Colin Harper and Pete Paphides.

 In 2004, the 1968–1972 Lost Broadcasts album was released.
 Jo Lustig's earlier influence had secured numerous radio appearances for the band, including at least eleven broadcasts by the BBC in 1968, and the album was a 2-CD compilation of tracks from these sessions, including a recording of "The Name of the Game", which was used by the BBC as a theme song for some of the Pentangle broadcasts but had never appeared before on record.

 The original Pentangle line-up reformed in 2008 and appeared on the BBC TV music programme Later... with Jools Holland on 29 April 2008, performing "Let No Man Steal Your Thyme"; and on 2 May 2008, performing "Light Flight" and "I've Got a Feeling".
 They undertook a UK tour that year which included a performance at the Royal Festival Hall, where they had recorded their Sweet Child album forty years earlier, and headlined at the Green Man Festival in Wales in August.
 A live double-CD album Finale - An Evening with Pentangle, containing 21 songs recorded during the 2008 tour, was released by Topic Records in October 2016.

 In 2011, the original Pentangle played several concerts, including the Royal Festival Hall, Glastonbury and Cambridge.
 There were delays in performing together again because Jansch had throat cancer, but they were recording new material.

 Bert Jansch died of cancer on 5 October 2011, aged 67.
 John Renbourn was found dead at his home on 26 March 2015 after a suspected heart attack.
+Danny Thompson died on 23 September 2025 and Terry Cox on 19 March 2026, leaving Jacqui McShee as the only surviving original member.

 Film director Ben Wheatley included Pentangle's song "Let No Man Steal Your Thyme" in the 2020 Netflix film, Rebecca.